 El Mirador – Pyramids hidden in the Jungle – Guatemala Adventure

-The highest pyramids and the largest Maya town ever detected, El Mirador in Guatemala is not only a site full of superlatives.
-It is the most adventurous travel destination for people interested in the ancient culture of the Mayas.
+The highest Maya pyramids and the largest Maya city ever detected, El Mirador in Guatemala is not only a site full of superlatives.
+It is the most adventurous travel destination for people interested in the ancient culture of the Maya.

 El Mirador – A Real Treasure Hidden in the Rain Forest

-No street, just mule trails across the jungle lead to this amazing place.
-For centuries hidden in the sub-tropical forest, only jaguars and monkeys were aware of the existence of the stony mountains between the trees.
+No streets, just mule trails across the jungle lead to this astonishing place.
+For centuries hidden in the sub-tropical forest of the Petén in Guatemala, only jaguars and monkeys were aware of the existence of the stony mountains between the trees.

 Mountains that were pyramids before the nature took place.
 Pyramids build by humans 2000 years before, to worship some long forgotten gods.
-The few chicleros who found this place called it “El Mirador” – what means “lookout” – because the ruins of these buildings exceed the surrounding forest by a big extend.
+The few chicleros who visited this place on their rumble through the jungle called it “El Mirador” – what means “Viewpoint” – because the ruins of these buildings exceed the surrounding forest by a big extend.